Redocly/redocly-cli/docs/commands/completion.md

 ###-end-redocly-completions-###
 ```

-The installation instructions are included in the output, showing how to run the command and add it to the correct file:
+The installation instructions are included in the output as comments, showing how to run the command and add it to the correct file:

 - `redocly completion >> ~/.bashrc`
-- or on OSX: `redocly completion >> ~/.bash_profile`
+- Or on OSX: `redocly completion >> ~/.bash_profile`

-Users of zsh receive similar output appropriate for their system.
+If you use zsh shell, the `completion` command provides a similar output that is appropriate for your system.